 Bullish vs. Bearish Investors: Which Are You?

 After the March 2020 stock market crash brought on by the COVID-19 pandemic, the U.S. stock market saw immense gains.
-However, a recent NASDAQ correction and growth stock sell-off has made many investors think twice about continuing to add to the already high-priced growth sector of the market.
+In fact, the 2020 market recovery was the fastest in history, doubling from its low after just 354 trading days.
+However, the vicious market correction and growth stock sell-off in the first half of 2022 has made many investors think twice about continuing to add to the high-priced growth sector of the market.

-Others viewed the correction as a good time to buy and expect stock prices to continue going up in 2021.
+But just as many investors sold out of their shares in 2022 in panic as losses reached 20% and more, others viewed the correction as a good time to buy and expect stock prices to continue going up by the end of 2022.
 This present-day, real-world situation is a great example of bullish vs. bearish investors.

-At a basic level, those who reacted to the correction by buying more while stocks are the bullish ones because they expect the stock value to keep trending upwards.
-Meanwhile, those who stayed out of the market during that time or sold off their stocks are the bearish investors.
+At a basic level, those who have reacted to the correction by buying more stocks are the bullish ones, because they expect stock values to reverse course and keep trending upwards.
+Meanwhile, those who have stayed out of the market or sold off their stocks in 2022 are the bearish investors.

 Are You a Bull?

 What does being bullish mean?
-If you have either a long or short-term positive sentiment towards equity, an index or the overall stock market, you can be considered a bullish investor.
-For example, if you’re bullish on Amazon because their earnings went up in the last quarter, that means you would expect Amazon’s stock value to go up and might even buy more shares.
+If you have either a long or short-term positive sentiment towards an individual stock, a stock index or the overall market, you’re bullish.
+For example, if you’re bullish on McDonald’s because their earnings went up in the last quarter, that means you would expect McDonald’s stock value to go up.
+In anticipation of this, you might even buy more shares.

 Even if you don’t think the stock market will do well, you can be bullish in other areas.
 For example, you may be bullish on gold because you anticipate the stock market will dip and inflation will rise in the coming years, making gold desirable as a store of value.